-The parties agree this provision for Police Officers assigned to the Detective Bureau will expire as of June 30, 2024 and will not be provided going forward.
-Employees shall keep any earned and unused Floating Holiday hours up to this date up to the maximum cap for Floating Holiday leave hours.
+The parties agree this provision for Police Officers assigned to the Detective Bureau expired as of June 30, 2024 and will not be provided going forward.
+Employees shall keep any earned and unused Floating Holiday hours as of June 30, 2024 up to the maximum cap for Floating Holiday leave hours.
+No additional Floating Holiday hours will be accrued after July 1, 2024.

-25.5 HOLIDAY PAY FOR SHIFT EMPLOYEES IN LIEU OF TIME OFF FOR FIXED HOLIDAYS
+26.8.
+HOLIDAY PAY FOR SHIFT EMPLOYEES IN LIEU OF TIME OFF FOR FIXED HOLIDAYS

-Effective the first full month following Council approval of this MOU, in lieu of fixed or floating holidays, shift employees shall receive the following:
+Effective July 1, 2024, in lieu of fixed or floating holidays, shift employees shall receive the following:

-- 1. Shift employees shall be compensated with thirteen (13) hours per month of holiday pay at their regular base rate of pay paid on the last paycheck of each month. - 2.
-Shift employees working their regularly assigned shift on a designated holiday will be compensated at their regular base rate of pay. - 3.
+- 1. Shift employees shall be compensated with fourteen (14) hours per month of holiday pay at their regular rate of pay paid on the last paycheck of each month. - 2.
+Shift employees working their regularly assigned shift on a designated holiday will be compensated at their regular rate of pay. - 3.
 The parties agree that Holiday Pay is additional compensation for employees who are normally required to work on an approved holiday because they work in positions that require scheduled staffing without regard to holidays and shall, to the extent legally permissible, be reported as special compensation pursuant to Title 2 CCR, Section 571(a)(5). - 4.
-For purposes of payroll, when a PAC employee is in a leave-without-pay status, or separates from City service, payment of the thirteen (13)-hour Holiday Pay provision shall be prorated, and paid at straight time according to the percentage of paid hours that the employee worked for that month.
+For purposes of payroll, when a PAC employee is in a leave-without-pay status, or separates from City service, payment of the fourteen (14)-hour Holiday Pay provision shall be prorated, and paid at straight time according to the percentage of paid hours that the employee worked for that month.

-ARTICLE 26.
+ARTICLE 27.
 JURY DUTY/WITNESS LEAVE

-26.1 JURY DUTY
+27.1.
+JURY DUTY